JOSS: Implementation

 Terminals were handled through a custom "concentrator" that consisted of a mechanical Strowger switch that could connect any of the 300 to 400 possible terminal plugs to any of 40 outputs.
 A further eight lines were dedicated to Teletype Model 33 inputs, as opposed to the JOSS-style Selectrics.
 Those 48 lines were then connected to an electronic multiplexer connected to the CPU.
 The multiplexer was interrupt driven, meaning idle terminals did not use up any cycles.

 The custom JOSS terminals were built by DEC.
 These consisted of a Selectric mechanism built into a custom chassis containing the communications system, power supply, and other components.
 A custom font ball was used to provide basic mathematical symbols like ≠ so two-character combinations like <> did not have to be used.
 The communications system was based on a 6-bit character code in an 8-bit packet with start and stop bits.
 The lines were driven at 120 bit/s to match the maximum 15 character per second speed of the Selectric mechanism.
 Shift-in and shift-out codes were used to move the ribbon from green to black and back.
 These codes were also noticed by the communications system and changed lights on the front panel to indicate whether the computer or user had control of the terminal at that moment.

 Language

+JOSS so emphasized user-friendliness that "JOSS-like" became a descriptor of a new user interacting with a time-sharing system.
+Children and others said that unlike a "complicated" computer, JOSS was "friendly" and "kind" like "a real person with a sense of humor", with funny responses like Eh?.